BigCrunsh/hi/README.md

 This is a place for small experiments and excercises.
 Currently:

+- Dockerized iPython notebooks used for analysis, experimentation, evaluation and prototyping.
-- Play around with longest common subsequences
+- Play around with longest common subsequences (in [go](https://golang.org))